k8thekat/GatekeeperV2/COMMANDS.md

 - `/whitelist reply remove` - Removes the selected message from the list of replies the bot can use during Whitelist handling.
 - `/whitelist reply list` - Lists all the currently available replies the bot can use during Whitelist handling.

-### <u>AMP Server Database Commands</u>:
-- `/dbserver cleanup` - Removes any Database Server entries that are not in your AMP Instances list.
-- `/dbserver swap (server, replacement_server)` - Use this to switch an AMP instance with another AMP Instance in the Database.

 ### <u>User/Member Group Commands</u>:
 - `/user info (user)` - Displays a Discord Users information and their Database information.
 - `/user add (user,mc_ign,mc_uuid,steamid)` - Adds a User to the Database with the provided arguments.